paynl/POS.SDK/docs/sdk-android-softpos.md

 - Make sure you have the gradle credentials from PayNL support
 - Make sure you have a personal access token on Github with `read:packages` scope

+> [!WARNING]
+> Note that offline mode, as featured in the PAY.POS app, is not supported as of now

 ### Getting started

 To get started, create a `gradle.properties` file in your global gradle file: